 Imagine if he’d left in 2016 or 2017.
 We’d probably all still like him.
 Three league goals since April 2017 wasn’t great for a guy whose job is to score goals.

 Apps: 61 • Goals: 19

 A rare good signing, Vaz Te’s goals helped West Ham win promotion in 2012 after he’d (presumably accidentally) washed up at Barnsley.
 Scored an entirely undeliberate goal in the famous 3-0 win at Tottenham in 2013.
 You wonder where he is now – probably somewhere surprising like Malaysia, or Chile, or Barnsley again.
-[The survey is in… and it’s the Chinese second division! – Ed.]
+[The survey is in… and it’s fighting relegation from the Portuguese Primeira League with Portimonense – Ed.]

 Nicky Maynard, winter 2012 (£1.65m)

 Apps: 17 • Goals: 4

 Signed to help get West Ham back into the Premier League.
 The problem was that West Ham actually made it there, so had no use for him any more.